 Indian Snacks – Our Top 5 Picks

 So, it’s games night and it’s your turn to host!
 Your friends are coming over and you’ve got to cater for the ‘Indian theme’.
 You’re thinking, ‘yikes!’
 You can only think of those frozen samosas, but anyone could fry a samosa, you want to make something a little more fun and interesting!
-Don’t worry – there’s many Indian snacks you can make and there’s always something for everyone, even your bestie who’s vegan!
+Don’t worry – there are many Indian snacks you can make and there’s always something for everyone, even your bestie who’s vegan!

 You see, the world of Indian snacks is more than just samosas and onion bhajis!
 Indian snacks come in all shapes, sizes and flavours… whether you fancy something crunchy with spice or a sweet, biscuit alternative to enjoy with a cup of tea.